ColorlessBoy/colorlessnote/_posts/2019-11-13-trust-region-policy-optimization.md

     L_n(\theta) = \frac{\sum^K_{k=1} \frac{\pi_\theta(a_{n,k}\vert s_n)}{\pi_{\theta_{old}}(a_{n,k}\vert s_n)} \hat Q(s_n, a_{n,k})}{\sum^K_{k=1} \frac{\pi_\theta(a_{n,k}\vert s_n)}{\pi_{\theta_{old}}(a_{n,k}\vert s_n)}}
     $$

-- The benefit of vine path method over the single path method is that $\hat Q$ value function has much lower variance.
+- The benefit of vine path method over the single path method is that $$\hat Q$$ value function has much lower variance.
 - Vine path method needs the system can be reset to any arbitrary state and needs much more simulation steps.
 And single path can be directly implemented on a physical system.

 ### 5.1 Efficiently Solving the Trust-Region Constraint Optimization[^2]